msdickinson/DickinsonBros.Guid/README.md

 # DickinsonBros.Guid

-A wrapper Library for DateTime
+A wrapper Library for Guid

 Features